kramerProject/kramerProject/README.md

 I am currently working at  _[Neoway](https://www.neoway.com.br/)_ as a Software developer, helping to develop custom data capture mechanisms (bots/crawlers).

 Responsibilities:
 - Feasibility analysis for data capture;
 - Development and Maintenance of Bots;
 - Creation of micro-services that help or improve data capture processes;
 - Development of automations for the processes used.

-Main tools used: Docker, Git, Python, Postgre, Mongo.
+- Modifying software to fix errors, adapt it to new hardware, improve its performance, or upgrade interfaces with Python, SQL, and other tools.
+- Directing system testing and validation procedures.
+- Directing software programming and documentation development.
+- Consulting with departments or customers on project status and proposals
+- Working with customers or departments on technical issues including software system design and maintenance.
+- Analyzing information to recommend and plan the code refactor
+- Consulting with engineering staff to evaluate software-hardware interfaces and develop specifications and performance requirements.
+- Conferring with project managers to obtain information on limitations or capabilities.
+- ETL development
+- API development

+Tech Stack: Go/Golang, Docker, Python, Big Data, Git, SQL, Go, Jenkins

 ## Languages and Tools: